 I kid you not!
 This is quite counter-intuitive but can easily be understood by using the concepts of angular momentum and torque.

 The angular momentum of the wheel points along its axis of rotation.
-Here's the same picture but with the angular momentum vectors displayed.

 Now let's think about what the angular momentum vectors do as a function of time.